arielledameshghi/onboarding/firstSteps.md

   - If new hire still can't connect to VPN, follow these steps:
     - Go to https://technologyservices.aa.com
     - Click "Submit Incident" button on homepage
-    - Under "Identity Management (IDM)" section, select "EID Review
+    - Under "Identity Management (IDM)" section, select "EID Review"
     - Make sure the "Requested for" field has new hire's name
     - Under "Full description" write something to the effect of "New hire requested VPN access via SAM but still can't connect"
   - Note on VPN access: before you can request developer rights (see next bullet point), you have to be on VPN